nagasuga/docpy/README.md

 2. Use docpy parser to extract information

     ```
-    import pprint
     import docpy.parser
-    pprint.pprint(docpy.parser.parse(sample))
+    data = docpy.parser.parse(sample)
     ```

 3. Result

     ```
     {
-        'description': 'This is the detail information about this function. ...',
+        'description': 'This is the detail information about this function.
+Th...",
         'extra': {
             'args': {
                 'arg1': {